Orlando Arcia Preview, Player Props: Braves vs. Cubs

-The Atlanta Braves, including Orlando Arcia (.343 slugging percentage in past 10 games, including no homers), take on starter Justin Steele and the Chicago Cubs at Truist Park, Tuesday at 7:20 PM ET.
+The Atlanta Braves, including Orlando Arcia (.353 slugging percentage in past 10 games, including zero home run), take on starting pitcher Jameson Taillon and the Chicago Cubs at Truist Park, Wednesday at 7:20 PM ET.

-He collected three RBI (going 2-for-4 with a double and a walk) in his previous game against the Nationals.
+In his most recent game he had a hitless performance (0-for-3) against the Cubs.

 Sportsbook Promo Codes